Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 ### modifyAllocations

 Operators call this to set the proportions of slashable stake allocated to a list of operatorSets for a set of strategies.
 Depending on what the new magnitude/proportion and current magnitude value is configured to, this will either create a pending allocation or deallocation.
-Allocations by default have a delay of 21 days but can be one-time configured by an operator.
-Deallocation delays all have a built-in delay of 17.5 days until they can be "completed".
-There is a "completing" second step to deallocations that must take place to account for the fact that deallocations are still susceptible to slashing by the operatorSet up until the completeableTimestamp for the deallocation has passed.
+Allocation delays can be configured by operators but setting a new value itself has a delay of 21 days.
+Deallocation delays all have a built-in delay of 17.5 days until they take effect.
+Deallocations are still susceptible to slashing by the operatorSet up until they take effect.
 Pending allocations on the other hand are not slashable (referring to the added increase in magnitude).

 Note that allocation delays are more of a concern to stakers as it is increasing the risk to an operator's delegated stakers.
 Thus they may need enough time to undelegate and withdraw their stake from an operator if they do not agree with a pending allocation.
 However, some operators are also their own staker (ex.
 LRTs) and may not care about this allocation delay so they could configure it to be 0.